 Mixed Veggie Casserole Recipe

 You can feel good about eating a nutritious meal full of health benefits.
-Eggs, vegetables, and a little cheese and your family can enjoy this wonderful Healthy Vegetable Casserole right out of the oven.
+Eggs, vegetables, and a little cheese, and your family can enjoy this wonderful Healthy Vegetable Casserole right out of the oven.
 I made it with cauliflower, carrots, zucchini, spinach, corn, green peas, and onions.
 For other great vegetable dishes please see Cream Of Broccoli Cheese Soup and Zucchini And Carrot Bars.

 PrintHealthy Mixed Vegetable Casserole Recipe